THERE have been many articles written about the size of the Australian winter cereals crop and its amazing turnaround versus the past few years.

-Therefore, the crop is the pig and the supply chain is the python and a lot of work is going to be needed to digest the burgeoning exportable surplus.
+Therefore, the crop is the pig and the supply chain is the python and a lot of work is going to be needed to digest our burgeoning exportable surplus.

-Western Australia and South Australia are fortunate in that their market is geared to such a task, however given the bigger reliance on road freight and domestic market focus, the East Coast has a challenging task ahead.
+WA and South Australia are fortunate in that their market is geared to such a task, but given the bigger reliance on road freight and domestic market focus, the east coast has a challenging task ahead.

-The beauty of a big export task for asset holders is that elevation margin begins to build (that is profit to buy and execute grain onto a vessel), as the ability to actually execute becomes a premium product in the market.
+The beauty of a big export task for asset holders is that elevation margin begins to build (i.e. profit to buy and execute grain onto a vessel), as the ability to actually execute becomes a premium product in the market.

-Australia will be 'at capacity' when it comes to exporting over the next few months, meaning we'd love to pile on more and more export sales in January, but the country simply doesn't have the infrastructure to do so.
+Australia is 'at capacity' when it comes to exporting over the next few months, meaning we'd love to pile on more and more export sales in January, but the country simply doesn't have the infrastructure to do so.

-When we hit export capacity in the near term, to deal with the additional offer volume coming to the market, exporters try to sell in deferred months when capacity is available, however very few global importers buy anything outside of what they need in the immediate term, especially when global prices are elevated as they are currently.
+When we hit export capacity in the near term, to deal with the additional offer volume coming to the market, exporters try and sell in deferred months when capacity is available, however very few global importers buy anything outside of what they need in the immediate term, especially when global prices are elevated as they now are.